 The Shofar is a musical instrument made of a ram’s horn.
 Once the horn arrives at the factory, it undergoes a process of sanitation and disinfection so it can be a kosher Shofar.
 Ensuring the Shofar’s lawfulness is an exacting task; many Shofars are disqualified because the horns are fractured or too damaged.
-The Shofar is a Synagogue Item we hear during the service every year on the Jewish holiday of Rosh Hashanah, then, is sure to be fracture and hole-free.
+The Shofar is a Synagogue Item we hear during the service every year on the Jewish holiday of Rosh Hashanah, Many shofars are ornamented with silver ornaments with a special biblical theme or embellished with hand-painted illustrations of pomegranates, Hebrew text and Shofar depictions, creating a beautiful gift for the High Holidays.
+A closer look on a Shofar and ornaments, will reveal the significance of this instrument in Jewish life and to God.
+If you are interested in learning on the special ways the Shofar relates to Rosh Hashanah and binds us to God, you will enjoy our blog post on embellished Shofars and Yom Truah.
 Other synagogue items important for honoring holidays like Rosh Hashanah include Tallitot and Kittels.

 The Shofar can be as long as you want it to be, as long as it is kosher.
 Synagogues usually use medium size Shofars, as it is a combination of a strong sound and convenient size.
 Since the Shofar has to be made of a kosher animal’s horn, and kosher large-horned animals are rare, such Shofars tend to be very expensive.
 For people who are traveling or want a Shofar for the living room as an accessory, a small, “baby Shofar” is perfect.